aiven/aiven-docs/docs/products/kafka/concepts/follower-fetching.md

    receive data, improving overall performance.

 :::note
-Follower fetching is currently supported on AWS (Amazon Web Services).
+Follower fetching is currently supported on AWS (Amazon Web Services) and GCP (Google Cloud Platform).
 :::

 ## How it works